Quantum Field Theories on Algebraic Curves. I. Additive bosons: Global Theory

-\end{proof} \begin{remark} All results of this section trivially hold for the case when $X$ has genus 0.
-Using Remarks \ref{0-a}, \ref{0-m} and \ref{0-u}, one gets explicit elementary formulas for the expectation value functional $\langle\,\cdot\,\rangle$ for the quantum field theories of additive, charged, and multiplicative bosons on $\mathbb{P}^{1}_{k}$. \end{remark}
+\begin{remark} All results in this section hold trivially in the case when $X$ has genus 0.
+Using Remark \ref{0-a}, one can easily obtain elementary explicit formulae for the expectation value functional $\langle\,\cdot\,\rangle$ for quantum additive and charged bosons on $\mathbb{P}^{1}_{k}$. \end{remark}